Update: ‘Production’ section added with new information.

 The Audi Q5 e-tron is the premium cousin of the China-only VW ID.6 and shares the same VW MEB platform.
 It measures 4,876 mm (192.0 in.) in length, 1,860 mm (73.2 in.) in width, and 1,675 mm (65.9 in.) in height.
 It has a 2,965 mm (116.7 in.) wheelbase identical to the VW ID.6.

 Leaked details before the unveil suggested that the Q5 e-tron will come in three variants, namely Q5 35 e-tron, Q5 40 e-tron, and Q5 50 e-tron quattro.
-However, this year, Audi is offering only the Q5 40 e-tron and Q5 50 e-tron quattro.
+However, only the Q5 40 e-tron and Q5 50 e-tron quattro are available since launch.

 |Parameter||Audi Q5 e-tron Specs||VW ID.6 Specs||Difference|